jedi4ever/agents-workshop-for-dev-sec-ops/README.md

 - The notebooks assume you are using OpenAI
 - and it needs the ENV VAR `OPENAI_API_KEY` set. (create a .env file for example when using VSCode )

+## GitHub CodeSpaces

+To keep things as simple as possible you can run this workshop in GitHub CodeSpaces.
+Simply hit the `.` key and a new codespace will open.
+The CodeSpace will be an embedded VSCode with Jupyter Notebook pre-configured and ready to go.